PLANNING YOUR BUDGET AND ARRIVAL

 ÉTS offers indoor secure bike racks in the basement of Pavilions A, B and E, and has implemented a number of other measures aimed at promoting active transportation (This page is only available in French).
 Most students can take advantage of a discount on Bixi (This page is only available in French) subscription rates.

 Car sharing is an environmentally friendly and economic alternate to single-occupant cars.
+For your intercity transportation needs, use services like AmigoExpress to travel at reduced prices.
 There are a number of options available within the City of Montréal, including Communauto, that give you access to a fleet of automobiles for however long you need them (by the half-hour, hour, day or longer) at competitive rates.

 Community and municipal resources